John Hughes (computer scientist)

 R. John M. Hughes (born 15 July 1958) is a computer scientist and professor in the computer science department at Chalmers University of Technology.

 Contributions

 In 1984, Hughes received his Doctor of Philosophy (PhD) from the University of Oxford for the thesis "The Design and Implementation of Programming Languages".

-Hughes does research in the field of programming languages.
-He is a member of the functional programming group at Chalmers, and has written many influential research papers on the subject, including "Why Functional Programming Matters".
+Hughes undertakes research in the field of programming languages.
+He is a member of the functional programming group at Chalmers, and has written many research papers on the subject, including "Why Functional Programming Matters".
 Much of his research relates to the language Haskell.

-Hughes is one of the developers of the QuickCheck library, and a cofounder and CEO of QuviQ, which provides QuickCheck software and offers classes in how to use it.
+Hughes is one of the developers of the QuickCheck library, and a cofounder and CEO of QuviQ, which provides QuickCheck software and offers classes on how to use it.

 In 2016, he appeared in the popular science YouTube channel Computerphile explaining functional programming and QuickCheck.

 Recognition

 Hughes was elected as an ACM Fellow in 2018 for "contributions to software testing and functional programming".